erdosn/dsc-3-32-09-gradient-boosting-lab-data-science/README.md

 * Use adaboost to make predictions on a dataset
 * Use Gradient Boosting to make predictions on a dataset

+## Objectives (Study Group)
+YWBAT
+* (YW)Describe Gradient Descent
+* Compare and Contrast Adaboost and Gradient Boosting for Random Forest
+    * Boosted Trees
+* Implement Boosted Trees in Python

+## Outline
+* YW define gradient descent
+    * It's a way of optimizing model by decreasing error
+    * Cost Curve - Function comparing a measure of error to a parameter in model
+    * For example
+        * In LinReg the parameter (xaxis) could be slope and the error could be RMSE (yaxis)
+        * **Goal**: Find the lowest point on the cost curve, but why?
+        * The **lowest point** represents the minimal error and that will give us our parameter
+* Adaboost (Outline)
+    * Look at a visual in the lecture
+* **Questions on ADABOOSTING**
+    * What is a weak learner?
+        * Model that is barely better than guessing
+        * Using a tree that is making predictions based on 1 split
+        * Splitting on points that were incorrectly predicted in the previous tree
+    * What is the final result?
+        * Combination of all the postive and negative
+        * Combination of the decision boundaries
+* Gradient Boosting
+    * Discuss the lecture section
+* Compare and contrast
+    * Adaboost and Gradient are similar b/c
+        * Train on data that is incorrect (weak learners)
+        * Iterative process
+    * Adaboost and Gradient are different b/c
+        * Adaboost uses bagging (grouping)
+        * Gradient Boosting uses error
+        * Adaboost relies on Decision Boundaries
+        * Gradient Boosting relies on Gradient Descent on the Loss Function (Residuals)
+* Code in Python

+# Notes
+* Calculate **purity** of a split on a decision tree using **gini** index

 ## Getting Started

 In this lab, we'll learn how to use Boosting algorithms to make classifications on the [Pima Indians Dataset](http://ftp.ics.uci.edu/pub/machine-learning-databases/pima-indians-diabetes/pima-indians-diabetes.names).
 You will find the data stored within the file `pima-indians-diabetes.csv`.
 Our goal is to use boosting algorithms to classify each person as having or not having diabetes.
 Let's get started!